Senate passes $1 trillion infrastructure bill in strong bipartisan vote

 The bill, which now heads to the House, prioritizes funding to enhance the nation's roads, bridges, highways, water and broadband infrastructure.
 House Speaker Nancy Pelosi has said the lower chamber won't take up the bipartisan bill until the Senate passes a separate $3.5 trillion budget package that includes provisions to fight climate change and boost domestic spending on health care, child care and more.

 Progressives in the House have threatened to withhold their support of the bipartisan measure unless the Senate approves the $3.5 trillion package, which could take months to be finalized.
-The Senate immediately began work on passing the budget resolution that paves the way for the larger bill before lawmakers leave Washington for their August recess.
+The Senate immediately voted to open debate on the budget resolution that paves the way for the larger bill.

 Ahead of Tuesday's vote, GOP Senator Rob Portman of Ohio, one of the lead negotiators, touted the collaborative process behind the crafting of the infrastructure bill, which he said showed that bipartisanship still exists in the Senate.